 Before Hinduism and Buddhism, Animism was the only believe and these practices have remained very strong in Thai society.
 A Thai friend of mine told me all of this was a farce and had nothing to do with Buddhism.
 I invite you to read this legend and let you judge by yourself.

 The Legend of Mae Nak

-Most Thais people do not consider it only as a story but believe that it is linked to real events that took place in the middle of the 18th century.
-There are several versions of this fable, however, it does not influence the legend that unfolds like this.
+Most Thais people do not consider it only a legend but they believe it would be related to real events that occurred in the mid-18th century There are several versions of this fable, however, it does not influence the legend that unfolds like this.

 Mae Nak’s attachment to her husband is so strong that her mind manifests itself in a physical body and is able to cast a spell on him.
 Which also suggests that the house looks well maintained and not abandoned.
 He was never informed of the death of his wife and baby and after healing, Mak is back home, where his wife and newborn are waiting for him.

 His old friends and the villagers avoid him.
 Some of them try to tell him what happened, but he turns a deaf ear and does not believe the fact that he lives with a ghost.
 For fear of losing him, in the middle of the night, the ghost kills those who wanted to tell the truth to her husband.
 Then begins to realize that something is wrong

 The most common version of what happens next tells how he is finally convinced to accept the truth.
 It happened at the end of the day when she was making chili paste (nam phrik) and dropped a lime from the top of the stilts house, seeing no one around she extends her phantom arm into the floor crack to pick it up.
 Mak was two steps away and witnessed the scene that made him come to his senses.